KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Afterwards the setting up continues with the properties contained in the *Settings* section.
 This section could be different from one widget to another.
-The below image refers to a *Funnel* chart where the definition of both the measure(s) and the sttribute(s) is needed.
+The image below refers to a *Funnel* chart where the definition of both measure(s) and attribute(s) is needed.

 .. figure:: media/image014.png

    Example of Dimensions and Values sections for a chart

-Not all charts need both information as if you refer to an *Activity Gauge* you only need to define the measure.
+Not all charts need both information as in case of an *Activity Gauge* you only need to define the measure.
 See image below.

 .. figure:: media/image015.png

    Example of Measures (Values section)

 One important peculiarity to highlight is the possibility to change the type of chart once a selection has already been done.
 The drop down menu with your choice will still make available all the other charts as options to choose and in case the chart can be changed.